 The classic Jiri to EBC Trek is a route with a twist.
 It starts from the lower altitudes of Jiri, unlike the trek that starts directly from a high altitude in Lukla.

-It is called a classic route as it is the original route to the Base Camp of Mt Everest, before the Lukla airport.
+It is called a classic route as it is the original route to the Base Camp of Mt Everest before the Lukla airport was built.

-Sir Edmund Hillary and Tenzing Norgay Sherpa had walked through this route, which dates back to the 1950s.
+Sir Edmund Hillary and Tenzing Norgay Sherpa walked through this route in the 1950s.

-As this trek starts from a lower altitude and gradually increases as we trek through, the trekkers acclimatize better, as there is more time for it.
-The trek eventually joins the more popular Lukla route and continues towards the Namche Bazar.
+As this trek starts from a lower altitude and gradually increases as you trek, the trekkers acclimatize better as there is more time for it.
+The trek eventually joins the more popular Lukla route and continues towards Namche Bazar.

 Highlights of the Trek: